 This does not include my flight from Paris to Copenhagen (100.96€) or my flight from Copenhagen to London (87.25€).

 The hostel I stayed at in Copenhagen invited me to stay there for free for a few nights during my visit, so I didn’t spend anything in this category.
 The price of a private twin room with private bathroom (the room I stayed in) ranged in price from about 100€ to 150€ per night depending on the day of the week.
 So yeah, traveling to Copenhagen on a budget isn’t easy when it comes to lodging.
 If I hadn’t gotten this room for free, that’s about the price range I would have booked on my own.

 Copenhagen isn’t a terribly big city, so I only used the metro to get to and from the airport.
 Metro tickets to get to and from the airport cost 36 dkk (4.80€ / $5.30) each direction.
 I also purchased a regional train ticket that was valid for 24 hours for the day I went to see castles outside the city, and that cost 130 dkk (17.40€ / $19.10).

 On my first day, I went to see two castles outside of Copenhagen.
 The Fredriksborg Castle entrance fee was 75 dkk (10€ / $11) and the Kronborg Castle entrance fee was 90 dkk (12€ / $13.30).
 I also took a food tour that cost 700 dkk (94€ / $103).
 Surprisingly I spent about as much on the food tour as I did on three days worth of food.
-One of the last things I did while exploring Copenhagen was climb the tower at the Church of Our Savior for 45 dkk (6€ / $6.60).
+One of the last things I did in Copenhagen was climb the tower at the Church of Our Savior for 45 dkk (6€ / $6.60).
 Of course there are many more things to do in Copenhagen if you have a longer stay.